D5-80364-ShaunakKhare/Khare-shaunak98/README.md

 - 👋 Hi, I’m @Khare-shaunak98
-- 👀 I’m interested in ...Embedded system designing
+- 👀 I’m interested in ...Machine Learning and Deep learning
 - 🌱 I’m currently learning ...
-C programming and linux os
+Python language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...